Can you hold the same investments but with lower costs?

 In general, a normal retail investor would be invested in a retail or standard share class of the fund which in most cases would be the most expensive.
 From the annual management fee, the Fund Manager would then pay an amount to maybe a platform provider and/or to a financial adviser as a Trail Commission.

-As different funds have a different % rate of incentive / trail commission being paid out, our personal view is that could potentially result in advisers only recommending or allocating to funds where they receive a higher commissions and as such, maybe the client is not being provided the best advice and not being allocated towards the better performing funds.
+As different funds will have a various % rate of incentive / trail commission being paid out, our personal view is that could potentially result in advisers only recommending or allocating to funds where they receive a higher commissions and as such, maybe the client is not being provided the best advice and not being allocated towards the better performing or more appropriate funds or ETF’s

 However, most regulated Fund Managers now offer commission free share classes (commonly known as Clean Class or Institutional Class).
 As the Fund Manager is not paying commission incentives to advisers, banks, platforms etc from this version of the funds, this results in a lower Management Charge being deducted from the gross fund performance.
 As less charges are being deducted, this results in a greater net return….. resulting in more of the investment growth being retained by the investor.